microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

    ✅ At any time, print out the data to check its shape.

-1. Now that you have data ready to be plotted, you can see if a machine can help determine a logical split between the numbers in this dataset.
+3. Now that you have data ready to be plotted, you can see if a machine can help determine a logical split between the numbers in this dataset.
 To do this, you need to split both the data (X) and the target (y) into test and training sets.
-Scikit-Learn has a straightforward way to do this; you can split your test data at a given point.
+Scikit-learn has a straightforward way to do this; you can split your test data at a given point.

    ```python
    X_train, X_test, y_train, y_test = model_selection.train_test_split(X, y, test_size=0.33)
    ```

-1. Now you are ready to train your model!
-Load up the Linear Regression model and train it with your X and y training sets using `model.fit()`:
+4. Now you are ready to train your model!
+Load up the linear regression model and train it with your X and y training sets using `model.fit()`:

     ```python
     model = linear_model.LinearRegression()